Shailer Park

 AreaSearch analysis of employment trends sees Shailer Park performing better than 90% of local markets assessed across Australia

-Shailer Park has a skilled workforce with essential services sectors well represented.
+Shailer Park has a skilled workforce with well-represented essential services sectors.
 The unemployment rate was 1.7% as of June 2025.

-Employment grew by an estimated 5.1% in the past year.
-In June 2025, 8,010 residents were employed, with an unemployment rate of 2.4%, below Greater Brisbane's rate of 4.1%.
-Workforce participation was higher at 70.3%.
-Dominant employment sectors included health care & social assistance, construction, and education & training.
+There was an estimated employment growth of 5.1% over the past year.
+As of June 2025, 8,010 residents were in work while the unemployment rate was 2.4% below Greater Brisbane's rate of 4.1%.
+Workforce participation was at 70.3%, compared to Greater Brisbane's 64.5%.
+The dominant employment sectors among residents included health care & social assistance, construction, and education & training.

-Construction had a particularly strong representation, being 1.5 times the regional level.
-However, health care & social assistance showed lower representation at 13.7% compared to the regional average of 16.1%.
-The area offers limited local employment opportunities, as indicated by Census data on working population versus resident population.
-Over the year to June 2025, employment increased by 5.1%, while labour force grew by 4.8%, leading to a decrease in unemployment by 0.2 percentage points.
-In contrast, Greater Brisbane had employment growth of 4.4% and labour force growth of 4.0%.
-State-level data to Sep-25 showed Queensland's employment contracted by 0.23%, with an unemployment rate of 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Shailer Park's employment mix suggests local growth of approximately 6.4% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not consider localized population projections.
+Shailer Park showed strong specialization in construction with an employment share of 1.5 times the regional level.
+However, health care & social assistance had lower representation at 13.7% versus the regional average of 16.1%.
+The area appeared to offer limited local employment opportunities based on Census working population vs resident population data.
+Over the 12 months to June 2025, employment increased by 5.1% while labour force increased by 4.8%, resulting in a unemployment fall of 0.2 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 4.4% and labour force growth of 4.0%, with a drop of 0.4 percentage points in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differed significantly between industry sectors.
+Applying these projections to Shailer Park's employment mix suggested local growth of approximately 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment